Updated September 2023

 Investing in Oil Futures

 A common way to invest in oil directly is by buying oil futures.
-Futures contracts, although sometimes complex and risky, allow the buyer and seller to agree on a set price and a set date for the transaction.
+Although sometimes complex and risky, futures contracts allow the buyer and seller to agree on a set price and transaction date.
 For instance, if you sign a futures contract with the oil seller, you can buy a given number of barrels of oil at a specific price on a set date.
 This helps to lock in the price, especially for companies with high oil consumption, such as manufacturing firms, where a significant change in oil prices can affect its profits.
 With oil futures, the buyer can secure a price for the raw material months ahead of time and maintain reasonable production costs.

-Investors use oil futures as a way of buying and selling oil barrels at a profit.
+Investors use oil futures to buy and sell oil barrels at a profit.
 For instance, if you signed a futures contract with the oil seller that allows you to buy 1,000 barrels of oil at $100 in January 2022, and the price of oil increases to $150, you can buy the oil at the market rate and sell it at a profit.
 However, if the price drops, you won’t be able to sell it at a profit.
 The main advantage of futures contracts is that they are highly liquid with a potential of high degree returns.

 Direct Participation Programs

 Another option is direct participation in oil wells.
 In this case, the oil investment opportunity involves financing oil-related projects.
 For instance, investors can join a direct participation program (DPP) where they pool funds that are invested in projects such as oil drilling and extraction from a well.
-This means that by investing in the DPP, you own part of the oil company.
+This means that you own part of the oil company by investing in the DPP.

 One thing you must understand with this kind of investing is that it’s a long-term investment opportunity, often 5-10 years or more.